Static horizons in cosmology: The case of constant equation of state

 We first re-derive the Schwarzschild metric in these coordinates.
 If we only had a point mass contribution to $\rho$, this equation would lead to

 or

+We note that if we choose $b(R)=\frac{3}{2}R$, this will be a white hole metric in Lemaitre coordinates \cite{Lemaitre}.

-In our original central coordinate this means that we had where in the last equality we used $r=R \, a$.
+In our original central coordinate, this means that we had where in the last equality we used $r=f$.
 We see that this simple case corresponds to the Schwarzschild metric in Painlevé-Gullstrand coordinates.
-We also note that in this coordinate the singularity is at the surface $\frac{3}{2}t-b(R)=0$.
-There is a freedom in our choice of $b(R)$.
+We also note that in these coordinates the singularity is at the surface $\frac{3}{2}t-b(R)=0$.
+There is freedom in our choice of $b(R)$.

-Now returning to the case of matter-dominated cosmology we can add a term related to the cosmological matter density to $\beta(R)$.
-We note that in the asymptotic case we should have $\kappa_4\beta(R)=\beta_0$ where $\beta_0$ is a constant.
-Considering that this is also the case for large $t$ we set $\kappa_4\beta(R)=\beta_0$ and find
+Now, returning to the case of matter-dominated cosmology, we can add a term related to the cosmological matter density to $\beta(R)$.
+We note that in the asymptotic case we should have $\kappa_4\beta(R)=\beta_0 R^2$ where $\beta_0$ is a constant.
+Considering that this is also the case for large $t$ we set $\kappa_4\beta(R)=\beta_0 R^2$ and find

 and